-The successful candidate will coordinate implementation of the SRRB's workplan for the PLS series as described above.
+The successful candidate will support the implementation of the SRRB's workplan regarding PFF.
+This position will work as part of a team, with one other planner.
 It is expected that training support will be provided as part of this position.
-Salary will be based on qualifications, ranging between \$77,435 and \$97,325, plus benefits and Northern Allowance.7
+Salary will be based on qualifications, ranging between \$77,607 and \$90,691, plus benefits and Northern Allowance.6